-- 47. Karpowership SA Fuel Services Company (Pty) Ltd is finalising negotiations for a LNG agreement with an international oil and gas company, Royal Dutch Shell, for the purchase of LNG, which will be delivered by Shell to the Port of Ngqura where the powership is located.
-The LNG will be delivered by LNG carriers, which will transport the LNG from an LNG liquefaction terminal located overseas. - 48.
-The LNG carrier will transfer the LNG ship-to-ship to the on-site fuel storage on the FSRU over a one to two-day period, approximately every 25 to 40 days, depending on the evacuation.
-The FSRU stores the LNG, and when required to meet demand, converts the liquid form to a gaseous vapour before piping the gas to fuel the powership. - 49.
-Karpowership SA Coega (RF) (Pty) Ltd has entered into a gas supply agreement with Karpowership SA Fuel Services Company (Pty) Ltd for the supply and purchase of gas.
-The gas supply agreement is currently being negotiated between the Applicant and Karpowership SA Fuel Services Company (Pty) Ltd. The agreement is being finalised and will be provided to NERSA once available. - 50.
-Karpowership SA Fuel Services Company (Pty) Ltd shall deliver natural gas to the Applicant at the point where the FSRU connects to the natural gas pipeline, delivering gas to the powership in the Port of Ngqura.
+- 46. Karpowership SA Fuel Services Company (Pty) Ltd is in a process of finalising the LNG agreement with an international oil and gas company, Royal Dutch Shell, for the purchase of LNG that will be delivered by Shell to the Port of Saldanha Bay where the powership is located. - 47.
+The LNG carrier will transfer the LNG ship-to-ship to the on-site fuel storage on the FSRU over a period of one to two days, approximately every 25 to 40 days depending on the evacuation.
+The FSRU stores the LNG, and when required to meet the demand, converts the liquid form to a gaseous vapour before piping the gas to fuel the powership. - 48.
+Karpowership SA Saldanha Bay (RF) (Pty) Ltd has entered into a gas supply agreement with Karpowership SA Fuel Services Company (Pty) Ltd for the supply and purchase of gas.
+The gas supply agreement is currently being finalised between the Applicant and Karpowership SA Fuel Services Company (Pty) Ltd. - 49.
+Karpowership SA Fuel Services Company (Pty) Ltd shall deliver natural gas to the Applicant at the point where the FSRU connects to the natural gas pipeline, delivering gas to the powership in the port of Saldanha Bay. - 50.
+The initial term of the Fuel Supply Agreement will be six years from the contract start date.
+The term may be extended by mutual agreement of both parties up to a maximum of 20 years or the expiry date of the PPA.